 27th October 2021

-With the aim of disseminating its scientific outcomes to policy makers, the One Health EJP is organising a series of Dissemination Workshops which focus on the applicability of the produced solutions, and how they can benefit the prevention, detection, and response to zoonotic pathogens, that can infect both animals and humans.
+With the aim of disseminating its scientific outcomes to policy makers, the One Health EJP organised a series of Dissemination Workshops which focused on the applicability of the produced solutions, and how they can benefit the prevention, detection, and response to zoonotic pathogens, that can infect both animals and humans.